 - Cons: Cost is O(n) for n input variables

-For functions with many inputs and few outputs (like neural network loss functions), reverse mode (backpropagation) is more efficient.
+For functions with many inputs and few outputs (neural network loss functions, for example), reverse mode (backpropagation) is more efficient.
+For functions with few inputs and many outputs, or for computing Jacobian-vector products, forward mode wins.

 | Use Case | Best Mode |